sakav1111/sakav1111.github.io/_posts/2019-11-28-Spring Interview Questions.md

 The most common approach we probably all know is to use a server generated secret token (Session key) in the form of a JSESSIONID cookie.
 Initial setup for this is near nothing these days perhaps making you forget you have a choice to make here in the first place.
-Even without further using this “Session key” to store any other state “in the session”, the key itself is in fact *state* as well.
+Even without further using this “Session key" to store any other state “in the session", the key itself is in fact *state* as well.
 I.e. without a shared and persistent storage of these keys, no successful authentication will survive a server reboot or requests being load balanced to another server.